simon-tanna/hot_vinyl/README.md

 - Create or edit categories
 - Delete categories if no listed products belong to that category

+## High Level Components

+### Data Abstraction

+The process of data abstraction refers to the hiding of details not relevant to a particular user (AfterAcademy 2019).
+It is divided into three levels being:

+1. View Level
+1. Conceptual Level
+1. Physical Level

+As the view level is the highest of these abstractions, a description of how this is implemented within the application is discussed below.

+#### View Level

+The view level of data abstraction tells the application what data can be accessed by a user and how they access it.
+Hot Vinyl Records provides difference levels of authorisation to a user in order to ensure the integrity of the application and it's data.

+##### Guest User

+The guest user is authorised to view categories, products and user profiles.
+Access to any other element of the application is denied to a guest user through use of the Devise helper `before_action :authenticate_user!` in a controller.
+For example, the following code is implemented in /controllers/products_controller.rb

+`before_action :authenticate_user!, only: [:new, :create, :edit, :update, :destroy]`

+This tells the application to authenticate that a user is signed in if they are wanting to create, edit or delete a product, thereby allowing a guest user to access the data in the index and show views without authentication.
+Before actions are also used in the following controllers:

+* Categories

+    `before_action :authenticate_user!, only: [:new, :create, :edit, :update, :destroy]`

+* Reviews

+    `before_action :authenticate_user!, only: [:new, :edit, :create, :update]`

+* Orders

+    `before_action :authenticate_user!` (This action only allows a logged in user to access the ordering system)

+##### Buyer Only User

+A user who chooses not to b

 place holder url for album image https://unsplash.com/photos/hrUhyFq6u-A
 Brett Jordan photographer

+### References
+AfterAcademy 2019, What is Data Abstraction in DBMS and what are its three levels?, Afteracademy.com, viewed 19 March 2022, <https://afteracademy.com/blog/what-is-data-abstraction-in-dbms-and-what-are-its-three-levels>.

+‌
+‌